Skip to main content

 The GIPA (Genetic Information Nondiscrimination Act) is a statute that expands on privacy laws, originally drafted under the Health Insurance Portability and Accountability Act (HIPAA).
 This act is largely concerned with the privacy of Americans’ genetic information.
 GIPA includes requirements applicable to genetic testing companies, health care providers, business associates, insurers, and employers.

-• Under GIPA, genetic testing and personal information derived from genetic testing is confidential and may only be released to the individual tested or other persons specifically authorized to receive the information.
+• Under GIPA, genetic testing and personal information derived from genetic testing are confidential and may only be released to the individual tested or other persons specifically authorized to receive the information.

-• An insurer may not seek genetic testing information for use in connection with an insurance.
-Insurers may not use or disclose genetic information for underwriting purposes, determining eligibility for benefits under a plan, coverage, or policy.
+• An insurer may not seek genetic testing information for use in connection with insurance.
+Insurers may not use or disclose genetic information for underwriting purposes or to determine eligibility for benefits under a plan, coverage, or policy.

 • Companies providing commercial genetic testing are prohibited from sharing any genetic information or other personal information about a consumer with any health or life insurance company.

-• Employers must treat DNA and other genetic information consistent with the requirements of federal law, and in accordance with the GIPA.
+• Employers must treat DNA and other genetic information consistent with the requirements of federal law and under GIPA.

-• Employers cannot use genetic information or genetic testing for workplace wellness programs unless the employee provides written authorization in accordance with the GIPA.
+• Employers cannot use genetic information or genetic testing for workplace wellness programs unless the employee provides written authorization under GIPA.

 Is facial recognition technology legal?